7ing/go-flow/README.md

 ## A cancellable concurrent pattern for Go programming language

 Go routine and channels facilitate developers to do concurrent programming.
-However, it is not easy for a beginner to write bug-free go-routines.
-Especially dealing with a complex flow net, make it cancellable is not that straightforward.
+However, it is not easy for a beginner to write bug-free fan-out/fan-in go-routines.
+Especially when dealing with a complex flow net, make it cancellable is not that straightforward.
+Consider following situations:

-**There are 5 ways to end a go routine:**
+**There are 5 ways to exit from a go routine job:**

 1. Successful return void or result(s)
 2. Expected error return
 3. Unexpected panic / error
 4. Job is timeout
-5. Job is cancelled
+5. Job is cancelled from another go routine

-**There are 2 actions to deal with panic:**
+**There are 2 actions to deal with panic / error :**

 1. quit the whole process whenever there is a panic
 2. only cancel the problematic go-routine branch (includes its sub-go-routines)